 When it plots the line and gives you the equation it will be in the form y = mx + b.
 The y variable stands for conductivity, the x value stands for volume in drops.

-Record the value of the slope in a data table.
+Record the value of the slope in a data table you create yourself on a separate piece of paper.

 Click the File Cabinet icon to “Store” the data from the first run.